johlju/PublishCodeCovCoverage/README.md

 - An Azure DevOps account
 - A Codecov.io account
 - A Codecov token (CODECOV_TOKEN)
+- Node.js 20 or later

 ## Installation

+### For Users

+1. Download the latest `.vsix` file from the releases page.
+2. Upload the extension to your Azure DevOps organization through the Manage Extensions page.
+3. Add the task to your pipeline as described in the Usage section.

+### For Developers

 1. Clone this repository to your local machine.
 2. Navigate to the root directory of the repository.